Iman998/persian-llm-leaderboard/DOCUMENTATION.md

 ```
 The sidebar includes an **LLM Judge** page where you can explore scores from judge evaluations.

+Numeric columns in tables use a red→yellow→green gradient.
+The top three
+``Average`` values are highlighted with gold, silver and bronze, and the
+corresponding model names are coloured to match.

 ---

 ## 📐 Judge Metrics Explained